Manage Person Data - Menu in WISEid Portal

 Once you have completed your upload, you should check your results to see your data in the View Upload Results tab.

-• File Name: Clicking this hyperlink will show you the file you have uploaded.
+File Name: Clicking this hyperlink shows you the file you have uploaded.

-• Status: This shows you the status of your upload.
-You cannot work with your data until the status is “completed”.
+- Status: This shows you the status of your upload.
+You can work with your data once the status is “completed”.

-• Errors: These are issues within the file that you uploaded; you will need to fix these errors in your file and re-upload a new file to correct them.
+Errors: These are issues within the file that you uploaded; you need to fix these errors in your file and re-upload a new file to correct them.

-• Potential Matches: These are possible matches to people whom you have uploaded.
-The system will check for matching names and birth dates within the WISEid system and then ask you to review to make sure that duplicates are not created.
+- Potential Matches: These are possible matches to people whom you have uploaded.
+The system will check for matching names and birth dates within the WISEid system and then ask you to review to make sure that you do not create duplicates.

-• Committed: This is the number of lines from your file upload that were processed and do not need any manual review.
+Committed: This is the number of lines from your file upload that were processed and that do not need your review.

-• Changes: This is the number of change requests created from this file upload, for example, a student whose last name has changed.
-When you upload the student to WISEid with the new last name, the system will create a change request to the student’s associated school districts to approve or deny before the change sticks.
+- Changes: This is the number of change requests created from this file upload, (e.g., a student whose last name has changed).
+When you upload the student to WISEid with the new last name, the system will create a change request to the student’s associated school districts to approve or deny before the change files to the database.
 This process is in place to ensure person record changes are applied correctly prior to writing them to the database.

-• Download: This button allows you to download your committed file.
+- Download: Use this button to download your committed file.
 If you uploaded a file of students missing WISEids, the Download button will return your file with the WISEid column completed.
-This file can then be uploaded into your SIS to save the new WISEids to your person records.
+Then, upload this file into your SIS to save the new WISEids to your person records.

 View Upload Results